elliottcoops/elliottcoops/README.md

 <hr>

-Currently a third-year MSci Computer Science with AI student at the University of Nottingham, experienced in machine learning and software engineering.
-Incoming intern at NatWest Group.
+Fourth-year MSci Computer Science with AI student at the University of Nottingham and summer intern at NatWest Group.

 ### 👨‍💻 Languages